Roulette Odds UK| Expert Masterclass of Odds in Roulette

 The American Roulette wheel has 38 spots.
 We are calculating the Roulette table odds for the ball hitting zero.

-As you may see, our approach to calculating the odds in Roulette do not change.
-This is because adding another green spot is not radically different when considering straight-up bets.
+As you may see, our approach to calculating the odds in Roulette does not change.
+Adding another green spot is not radically different when considering straight-up bets.

 The Roulette Odds 00 Bets Have